-This is the final installment of a three-part series on hiring in Taiwan.
-Check out the first two installments and catch yourself up:
+This is the final installment of a three-part series on hiring employees in Taiwan.
+Check out the first two installments:

 If your business plans to break into the Taiwanese market, hiring quality employees in Taiwan might be the best option for you to test the market before fully committing to building your business there.
 Keep reading on as we break down the different aspects that are involved before, during, and after the hiring process.

 Employers in Taiwan are required by law to provide employee benefits.

 Discussed below are the employee statutory benefits in Taiwan.

 National health insurance contributions are allocated among the employer (60%), employee (30%), and the government (10%).

 Taiwanese Legal Entities with more than five employees must contribute to labor insurance.
 The labor insurance is shared by the employers (70%), employees (20%), and the government (10%).
 The maximum monthly insurance salary is TWD 45,800.